benipedia1994/WordWizardProject/GroupProject/Docs/DesignDocument.md

 ### 1.2 Constraints

-*Describe any constraints on the system that have a significant impact on the design of the system.*

 - The hardware will have limited buttons, so all user input has to be captured via a touchscreen

 ### 1.3 System Environment

-*Describe the hardware and software that the system must operate in and interact with.*

 - The system should be designed to run on any currently supported Android Operating System version
 - The hardware must be compatible with any currently supported Android Operating System